 Then the news comes that it’s time for your loved one to come home!
 This is both a celebration and often worrisome for family members.
-As the caregiver, you begin to wonder: Will the transition from rehab to home go smooth?
+As the caregiver, you begin to wonder: Will the transition from rehab to home be smooth?
 What do we need at home to ensure recovery continues?
-What instructions do I need to know?
+What do I need to know?

-Transitioning from Skilled Care to Home Confidentially
+Transitioning from Skilled Care to Home Confidently

 Even after getting all your questions answered, we have found that most people do not realize the full scope of what recovery will be like at home.